Three Men and a Cradle

 The total runtime of Three Men and a Cradle is 106 minutes (1h 46m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.4/10, and global collection metrics, Three Men and a Cradle stands as a challenging project for the creators.
-It remains an essential piece of the 1985 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.4/10, and global performance metrics, Three Men and a Cradle is classified as a ABOVE AVERAGE.
+It remains an essential part of the 1985 cinematic calendar.

 Frequently Asked Questions